Mulelur/node-api/README.md

 7. ## Creating a Sim Card

-to create a new sim card send a `POST` request to `http://127.0.0.1:3200/createsimcard`.
+To create a new sim card send a `POST` request to `http://127.0.0.1:3200/createsimcard`.
-In the request body you need to provide a uniqe name of th e sim card.
+In the request body you need to provide a unique name of th e sim card.

-this will return a json objects with a created sim card object

 Response: